Moiz-CodeByte/HostelManagementSystem/README.md

 # Hostel Management System

 This project is a Hostel Management System implemented in Java using Object-Oriented Programming (OOP) concepts.
-The system allows you to manage hostelites (students), employees, and expenditure related to the hostel.
+The system allows you to manage hostelites (students), employees, and expenditures related to the hostel.
 It provides a menu-driven interface for various management operations.

 ## Features